netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 **Apache apache-default httpd-6f6cb96d77-xtpwn httpd tcp 80** section brings you to a series of charts populated by the [Apache collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/apache) itself.

-With service discovery, you can now see valuable metrics like requests, bandwidth, workers, and more for this particular pod.
+With service discovery, you can now see valuable metrics like requests, bandwidth, workers, and more for this pod.

 ![Apache metrics collected via service discovery](https://user-images.githubusercontent.com/1153921/85443905-a5aae500-b546-11ea-99f0-be20ba796feb.png)

-Same goes for metrics coming from the CockroachDB pod running on this same node.
+The same goes for metrics coming from the CockroachDB pod running on this same node.

 ![CockroachDB metrics collected via service discovery](https://user-images.githubusercontent.com/1153921/85444316-0e925d00-b547-11ea-83ba-b834275cb419.png)

-Service discovery helps you monitor the health of specific applications running on your Kubernetes cluster, which in turn gives you a more complete resource when troubleshooting the health and performance of your infrastructure.
+Service discovery helps you monitor the health of specific applications running on your Kubernetes cluster, which in turn gives you a complete resource when troubleshooting your infrastructure's health and performance.

 ### Kubelet